razshare/catpaw/docs/Stores.md

 # Writable

-You can read and write values into a writable store.
+You can read and write values in a writable store.

 You can set the value on creation or some time after by using the `set()` method.